ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 result.continue? # => true
 ```

 `Result` instances can be _continued_ or _halted_.
-These return new copies with the same of different data.
+These return new copies with the same or different data.

 ```ruby
 result = result.continue([5, 6, 7, 8])